 In front of so much suffering, one cannot stand by and watch…

-Unfortunately, the greatest drama unfolded in these villages: small buildings made of poor materials collapsed miserably under the first violent earthquake tremor, bringing with them death and despair.
-The poverty of the population and the continuous aftershocks then made the tragedy even worse.
+Unfortunately, the greatest tragedy unfolded in these villages: small buildings made of poor-quality materials collapsed miserably under the first violent tremor, bringing death and despair in their wake.
+The poverty of the population, combined with the continuous aftershocks, only worsened the catastrophe.

 In these villages there was a shortage of everything and we were able to deliver food, medicine and water to the population, distributing all the supplies that the Sri Prema Charitable Trust had provided and then continuing its work with an endless shuttle between Kathmandu, where it went to stock up on basic necessities, and the most remote and remote villages, where often no help had ever arrived since the day of the first earthquake tremor.
 Today, the Sri Prema Charitable Trust continues its commitment in Nepal, both through voluntary work and fundraising to contribute to the reconstruction phase, with the aim of building a primary school in the village of Ghyampesal at 1800 metres above sea level, in the area of the Village Development Committee of Masel, in the district of Gorkha, about 200 kilometres from Kathmandu.
 Once completed, the school will be able to accommodate up to 500 students, also from neighbouring villages, bringing hope and smiles back to the faces of many children.
 On 6 June, the first brick was officially laid and a commitment was made before the local authorities to complete the work… but the road is long and there is still much to be done to restore dignity and serenity to the Nepalese people.